-It’s easy to understand why retirement doesn’t loom large on the horizon for 20-somethings.
-Young workers are more concerned with kick-starting careers, not ending them in the long-distant future.
+It’s easy to understand why retirement isn’t a priority in your 20s.
+You’re more concerned with kick-starting your career, not ending it in the distant future.

 1. Start saving ASAP

-There are plenty of reasons you may have yet to save, such as cash flow.
-If you’re struggling to pay off student loans or cover rent, funding a
+There are plenty of reasons you may have yet to save.
+Funding a 401(k) may seem difficult if you’re struggling to pay off student loans or cover rent.

-If you aren’t eligible for a retirement fund at work that gets you matching funds, sign up for the next best thing: a Roth IRA.
-You’ll fund this with money that’s already been taxed as part of your normal paycheck.
-But money in a Roth IRA withdrawn later is tax-free.
+If you aren’t eligible for a retirement fund at work that gets you matching funds, sign up for a Roth IRA.
+You’ll fund it with money that’s already been taxed as part of your normal paycheck.
+But when you withdraw the money in retirement, it will be tax-free.

-To make sure you stick to saving, have a portion of your paycheck or payments from your bank account automatically deposited into the Roth each month or every few weeks.
+To make sure you stick to saving, have a portion of your paycheck automatically deposited into the Roth each month or every few weeks.

 4. Be aggressive with your investments

-What’s next?
-Start amassing an emergency fund so you don’t have to rely on credit cards — and possibly bury yourself in debt — in the event that your car dies, your roommate comes up short on rent or you suffer some other financial mishap.
-Ideally, you’ll stash up to three months living expenses, but the important goal is to save something.
-You can help stay on track by having automatic deposits made to your emergency account.
+Start building an emergency fund so you don’t have to rely on credit cards — or worse, your retirement savings — for unexpected expenses.
+Ideally, you’ll stash up to three months’ living expenses, but the important goal is to save something.
+Set up automatic deposits made to your emergency account to stay on track.